cmusphinx/cmusphinx.github.io/wiki/phonemerecognition.md

-Now make sure you installed pocketsphinx properly and run the ''pocketsphinx_continuous'' program on any 16khz 16bit input file.
-For example take ''pocketsphinx/test/data/goforward.raw'' and lets decode it with en-us generic acoustic model
+Now make sure you installed pocketsphinx properly and run the `pocketsphinx_continuous` program on any 16khz 16bit input file.
+For example take `pocketsphinx/test/data/goforward.raw` and lets decode it with en-us generic acoustic model